Tax Strategy - 2020

 Fossil maintains internal policies and procedures to support its tax accruals and to ensure that tax payments are made in full and tax returns are timely submitted.
-Fossil’s VP Tax and European Chief Financial Officer and Corporate Chief Financial Officer are ultimately responsible for Fossil’s overall tax risk (with external input obtained where necessary) while the management of the day to day U.K. tax governance is delegated to the Company’s European Shared Service Center and to the Fossil UK Financial Controller.
+Fossil’s VP Tax, European Chief Financial Officer and Corporate Chief Financial Officer are ultimately responsible for Fossil’s overall tax risk (with external input obtained where necessary) while the management of the day to day U.K. tax governance is delegated to the Company’s European Shared Service Center and to the Fossil UK Financial Controller.

 Our Company’s reputation for honesty and integrity reflects the individual reputations of our directors, officers and employees.
 To protect this reputation and to promote compliance with laws, rules and regulations, the Company’s Board of Directors has adopted a Code of Business Conduct and Ethics.
 This Code sets out the basic standards of ethics and conduct to which all of our directors, officers and employees are held.
 These standards are designed to deter wrongdoing and to promote honest and ethical conduct.
 This Code of Conduct and Ethics can be found at the following link: https://www.fossilgroup.com/investors/corporate-governance/fossil-group-code-ofconduct-and-ethics/.
 To this end, Fossil complies with all tax rules and regulations on a worldwide basis and only engages in tax planning that is aligned with commercial business activities.
 The company will utilize tax incentives or opportunities to minimize tax where 1) these are consistent with the intended policy objectives of the governments that offer these incentives; 2) are aligned with business and operational objectives; and 3) do not carry reputational risk and do not conflict with the fiscal policies of other jurisdictions wherein the Company operates.